How advances in genome sequencing paved the way to understand COVID-19 and its spread

 Graph showing the dramatic drop in the cost of genome sequencing.
 Source: National Human Genome Research Institute.

 Sequencing has become significantly cheaper and faster in recent years as a result of nanopore sequencing.
-First sketched out in 1989 by David Deamer, nanopore sequencing is radically different from the Sanger method in that it directly reads a sequence rather than having to assemble the sequence from different fragments.
+First sketched out as a concept in 1989 by David Deamer, nanopore sequencing took many years to develop and was dependent on research advances made by many different scientists.
+The technique is radically different from the Sanger method in that it directly reads a sequence rather than having to assemble the sequence from different fragments.
 This is less time-consuming and particularly helpful in the context of pandemic diseases because it allows for the genetic code of infectious agents to be deciphered directly from biological samples in real time (Marx).

 Photograph of David Deamer.
 Credit: Wikipedia.
 An American biomolecular engineer at the University of California, Santa Cruz, Deamer was one of the first to suggest that it might be possible to sequence a single strand of DNA by drawing it through a nanopore.
 He came up with the idea in June 1989 while driving from Oregon to California, but did not discuss it with anyone until he was visited by Daniel Branton from Harvard University two years later.